 The short answer is, if you like the sound of it, use compression on individual tracks in your mix.
 Leave any processes that effect the entire mix for the mastering room.

 This varies with the particular track and project.
 Sometimes it is a good idea to leave fades (either in our out) for the mastering room, particularly if crossfades between tracks might be involved.

-The glass master is created by the replication plant from the DDP file set (or CD-R if necessary) created in the mastering room.
-Though the DDP (or CD-R) is often referred to as the "CD Master", technically it is the "PreMaster".
+The glass master is created by the replication plant from the DDP file set created in the mastering room.
+Though the DDP set is often referred to as the "CD Master", technically it is the "PreMaster".
 You can think of the glass master as the first "mold" in a series the replication plant will create in order to arrive at a "stamper", which is what is used for the creation of the final "pressed" disks.

 We've mastered both with and without the client present.
 We've found that most folks can get bored sitting around for the hours it takes to create the final master.
 Also, many of our clients are not located near by, many being out of state or in another country.
 Since we're in frequent contact with the client during a project, most prefer to simply send us their mixes and listen to the results in their own environments on their own systems, with which they have the most familiarity.
 This has the additional benefit of saving them money since attended sessions invariably take longer.

-We accept cash, check or money order as payment.
-Payment in full is required for delivery of your finished CD Master (the disk you'll send to the replication plant).
+We accept cash, check, or money order as payment.
+Payment in full is required for delivery of your finished Master.